All-New 2025 GMC Acadia Mid-Size SUV Reviews

 Regarding the powertrain options, the 2024 GMC Acadia is anticipated to offer various engines, including the naturally aspirated 3.6L V6 LGX gasoline engine, the turbocharged 2.0L I4 LSY gasoline engine, or the turbocharged 2.7L I4 L3B gasoline engine.
 Production of the 2024 GMC Acadia is scheduled to commence next year at the GM Lansing Delta Township plant in Michigan.

-2025 GMC Acadia Engine Options and Performance
+2025 GMC Acadia Engine

 Under the hood, the 2025 GMC Acadia offers a range of engine options to suit various driving preferences.
 The base model comes equipped with a reliable and efficient 2.5-liter four-cylinder engine, delivering ample power for daily commuting and city driving.
 For those seeking more performance, GMC offers an available 3.6-liter V6 engine, providing increased horsepower and torque for a thrilling driving experience.
 Both engines are paired with a smooth-shifting automatic transmission, ensuring responsive acceleration and effortless gear transitions.

-2025 GMC Acadia Safety and Technology
+2025 GMC Acadia Safety

 GMC prioritizes safety, and the 2025 Acadia is no exception.
 The SUV is equipped with a comprehensive suite of advanced safety features, including forward collision warning, automatic emergency braking, lane departure warning, blind-spot monitoring, and rear cross-traffic alert.
 These technologies work together to enhance driver awareness, mitigate potential accidents, and provide peace of mind on the road.